kostadinM29/React-Project-2023/README.md

 * [Room for Improvement](#room-for-improvement)

 ## General Information
-MarketMingle is a project designed to [provide brief project overview].
+MarketMingle is a project designed to connect buyers with sellers.
 It aims to solve [specific problems] and serves the purpose of [its intended use].
-The project was undertaken to [mention reasons behind starting the project].
+The project was created as a project assignment for [ReactJS - октомври 2023](https://softuni.bg/trainings/4238/reactjs-october-2023).

 ## Technologies Used
+- ASP.NET Core 8.0
-- AutoMapper
+- Auto Mapper
 - JWT
-- EntityFrameworkCore
+- Entity Framework Core
-- SqlServer
+- MS SQL Server

 ## Features